 5. Create a contest.
 “We used to have a competition where you would put a bunch of different decorations on a table covered in newspaper, and people did whatever they felt like,” Alison says.
 “At the end, we stood the eggs up on a windowsill and silently voted on each one.”
 You can number the eggs and ask everyone to write their top pick on a piece of paper, then collect the papers, and tally up the scores.
 The winner takes home a big bag of Easter candy!
 (Alison’s tip: “The simplest ideas are always the strongest.”)

 6. Make it an occasion.
 We love the idea of making Easter egg dyeing part of a brunch party.
-Cover a table with paper and let kids decorate the eggs while adults chat over coffee, and serve an assortment of baked goods for everyone to enjoy.
+Cover a table with paper and let kids decorate the eggs.
+You can even set out egg decorating kits with liberty floral patterns so kids can dress up their eggs as Easter bunnies while adults chat over coffee and an assortment of baked goods.
 “Host your brunch the weekend before Easter, then save them for a hunt on Easter day,” says Alison.